mozilla-l10n/localizer-documentation/src/tools/pontoon/search.md

 <!-- toc -->

 The Translation Search page, accessible using the `/search` URL (e.g. [pontoon.mozilla.org/search](https://pontoon.mozilla.org/search/)), allows users to search for translations across all projects and locales in Pontoon.
-From the search results, users can access the [Entity Translation page](#entity-translation-page), which displays all available translations for a specific source string across all available locales.
+From the search results, users can access the [Entity Translation page](#entity-translation-page), which displays all available translations for a specific source string across all locales.

 ## Translation Search page